 Or at least we thought they were.

-The dollars are still spent, only now they’re going to places like Netflix and Amazon (did you know you can promote Amazon products and get paid a commission?)
+The dollars are still spent, only now they're going to places like Netflix and Amazon (where you can promote products for a commission or sell through their Amazon FBA program).

 Whether it's online retail or advances in technology that threaten traditional business, more of those dollars will move online.